platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

 The activity API accessed through `activity` gives you all the metadata about the current activity that invoked the Gluescript.
 The schema is the same as the one for Webhooks, documented here: https://docs.platform.sh/administration/integrations/webhooks.html

 ## Process API
-The process API gives you access to the environment in the context of which the Gluescript is running .. such as to Environment Variables.
+The process API gives you access to the environment in which the GlueScript is running, such as to environment variables.

 For example:

-`process.env.FOO` will give you access to the `FOO` environment variable, this is a great place to access API keys... or other secrets.
+`process.env.FOO` will give you access to the `FOO` environment variable, this is a great place to access API keys, or other secrets.

 ## Storage API